-What was once a sleepy bayside village has evolved into one of the fastest-growing suburbs in the Redlands, with a mix of residential, conservation and commercial areas.
+What was once a sleepy bayside village has evolved into one of the fastest-growing suburbs in Redlands Coast, with a mix of residential, conservation and commercial areas.

 With its multitude of parks and esplanades, Victoria Point is a popular destination for leisurely outdoor afternoons spent strolling, swimming, cycling or enjoying a barbecue with family and friends.